jzurner1/cyber_learning_path/blog.md

 For a more readable version, go to [my website](https://josephzurner.com/Blog/).
+This page is just the raw information.

 ### Day 0: Setting up